supaflyENJOY/DynamicsDocs/docs/Patients/CareTeamAssignments.md

 - The Summary tab has a few sections.
     - Care Team Assignment Information
         - Patient - Locked on existing record.
 (Required.)
-        - Episode of Care - (Required.)
+        - Episode of Care - Only displays Episodes of care related to the patient.
+(Required.)
-        - Authorization Service - (Required.)
+        - Authorization Service - Only displays Active Authorization Services related to the Patient.
+(Required.)
-        - Period Start Date - (Required.)
+        - Period Start Date - Auto-populated with Authorization Service Start Date.
+To help prevent error, we have a validation on this field.
+The Period Start Date of the Care Team Assignment cannot be before the Start Date on the related Authorization Service.
+(Required.)
-        - Period End Date - (Required.)
+        - Period End Date - Auto-populated with Authorization Service End Date.
+To help prevent error, we have a validation on this field.
+The Period End Date of the Care Team Assignment cannot be before the Start Date on the related Authorization Service.(Required.)
     - Assigned Practitioner
         - Practitioner - Locked on existing record.
 (Required.)
-        - Practitioner Role
+        - Practitioner Role - (Required.)
     - Assignment Hours
         - Amount of Hours - (Required.)
-        - Frequency - (Required.)
+        - Frequency - Hours Per Day, Hours Per Week, Hours Per Month, Hours Per Assignment Period.
+(Required.)
 - The Related Encounters tab displays 2 sub grids, 1 for recurring enounters and 1 for single encounters.
 To read more about Encounters, click here.
     - Recurring Encounters - This view displays encounters that are recurring for a period of time.
 It displays the following columns: Practitioners, Patients, Related Persons, Start Date/Time, Duration, End Date/Time, Repeat, End, Location, Service and Status Reason.
 The view is sorted by the Start Date in ascending order.
     - Single Encounters/ Encounter Occurrences - This displays encounters that only happen once.
 There are 2 views which display the following columns: Practitioners, Patients, Related Persons, Start Date/Time, Duration, End Date/Time, Location, Service and Status Reason.